-- Ballot
+- Ballot\

-- Tan ballot envelope
+- Tan ballot envelope\

-- White signature envelope
+- White signature envelope\

-- Large white return envelope
+- Large white return envelope\

-- Pen with black ink
+- · Pen with black ink

-If any of these items are missing, please contact your local election official.
+\If any of these items are missing, please contact your local election official.
+Witness or a person with the authority to administer oaths

-Witness

 Anyone registered to vote in Minnesota, including your spouse or relative, or a notary public.